atomgalaxy/wg21-throw-from-noexcept/paper.md

 # Proposal

-We propose that throwing from a `noexcept` function be treated as a violation of a _postcondition assertion_, and not unconditionally call `std::terminate()`.
+We propose that throwing from a `noexcept` function be treated as a violation of a _postcondition assertion_, instead of unconditionally calling `std::terminate()`.

+This postcondition would be the "last" (outermost) postcondition to evaluate, so any exceptions that a violation handler throws due to other postconditions still hit the `noexcept` barrier.

 # Rationale